Soapstone figure of Luohan SOLD

 Height: 22cm China, Late Shang to early Western Zhou dynasty, 12th to 10th century BC.
 The elongated body is surmounted by a trumpet neck with a flared mouth.
 The patina consists of a rich greenish tone with areas of malachite encrustation.
 Rich decor of taotie masks are present along the central part of the body, along with long wings covered with leiwen.
 The interior of the mouth is cast with a two character inscription.

-Gilt bronze group of Zhong Kui and attendant ON HOLD
+Gilt bronze group of Zhong Kui and attendant SOLD

-Three straw glazed pottery figures of ladies ON HOLD
+Three straw glazed pottery figures of ladies SOLD

 Rare blue and white baluster vase SOLD